KaiserWerk/RoMiCSVParserCore/README.md

 List<Person> list = <some collection data>
 string csvContent = RoMiCSVParser.Serialize<Person>(list);

-// do stuff with the CSV content string, e.g. write to file
+// do stuff with the CSV content string
 ```

 How to deserialize